-Remember, this is not a replacement for support, and is a public service.
+Remember, this is a public service and is not a replacement for support.

 Diversity is one of our biggest strengths, but it can also bring increased communication challenges at times.